Polyhydramnios is a pregnancy complication involving too much amniotic fluid that requires careful monitoring during the third trimester.

 Further reading includes delivery guidelines, special notes on the artificial rupture of membranes to avoid the risk of umbilical cord prolapse, and important statistics to know regarding labor and delivery with Polyhydramnios.

 You may also like our resource about balloon catheter inductions with polyhydramnios.
-There is mounting evidence that has led us to believe that balloon catheters are NOT SAFE and SHOULD NEVER BE USED in mothers with Polyhydramnios.
+There is mounting evidence that has led us to believe that balloon catheters are NOT SAFE and SHOULD NOT BE USED in mothers with Polyhydramnios.

 What Questions Should I Ask My Doctor About Polyhydramnios?